 If your login session expires, WordPress remembers where you were.
-Log in again and continue working from where you left off …
+Login again and pick up where you left off …

 (Session expired notice – log in again to continue working)

-WordPress also warns you if the backup of the post you are currently working on is not the same as the version you see in the editor and gives you the opportunity to restore the autosaved version.
+WordPress also warns you if the backup of the post you are working on is different from the version displayed in the editor and gives you the opportunity to restore your autosaved backup.

-(’The backup of this post in your browser is different from the version below.’ warning)
+(’The backup of this post in your browser is different from the version below.’ notice)

-Your content will be restored from the browser backup.
-You can also undo this operation by clicking the ‘Undo’ link …
+WordPress recovers your content from the browser backup.
+You can also undo this operation by clicking ‘Undo’ …